 Create a Winning Strategy: See how you can learn to trade stocks, futures and bitcoin risk-free.

 Overview of Price Action Charts

-If you browse the web, at times it can be difficult to determine if you are looking at a stock charts or hieroglyphics.
-When you see a chart with a ton of indicators and trend lines, it is likely a trader trying to overcompensate for a lack of certainty.
+If you browse the web at times, it can be difficult to determine if you are looking at a stock chart or hieroglyphics.
+When you see a chart with many indicators and trend lines, it is likely a trader trying to overcompensate for lack of certainty.